quanterall/HaskellMaterials/basics/extras/optics.md

   }
 ```

-2. What is the lens you would have to construct if you wanted to uppercase the first letter of the
+2. What expression using lenses would you have to construct if you wanted to uppercase the first
-   `User`s last name?
+   letter of a `User`s last name?

 3. If we wanted to use a lens to get the length of a `User`s full name, what could we do?